 If you must take your prescription drugs precisely on schedule, regardless of time zone, buy a multi-time zone watch or alarm clock to help you track your dosage times and wake up during the night.
 Test it before you leave home.

-The best way to prove that your prescription drugs belong to you is to bring with you not only the prescriptions in their original containers but also a written prescription from your doctor or health care provider.
+The best way to prove that your prescription drugs belong to you is to bring with you not only the prescriptions in their original containers but also a written prescription from your doctor or healthcare provider.
 A copy of your personal medical record, signed by your doctor, will further demonstrate your ownership of your prescription drugs.

 Bring your doctor's and pharmacist's telephone numbers with you on your trip.

-Emergency Prescription Refills
+Learn About Emergency Refills

-Because pharmacies use computerized systems that impose refill limits on your prescriptions, getting an emergency refill while on vacation can be very difficult.
+Getting an emergency refill while on vacation can be very difficult.

 If your prescriptions are on file with a national chain and you are still within the borders of your home country, you should be able to go to a local branch of the pharmacy and have your prescription temporarily transferred to that location.

-You may find yourself in a situation where you have to refill your prescription at a pharmacy that is not part of your health care network, either because you are overseas or because there is no local branch of your pharmacy nearby.
+You may find yourself in a situation where you have to refill your prescription at a pharmacy that is not part of your healthcare network, either because you are overseas or because there is no local branch of your pharmacy nearby.
 You will probably have to pay the full cost of the prescription and file an insurance claim form when you return home.
 Be sure to save your receipts and all other documentation to submit with your claim.

 If you normally use a military pharmacy and did not bring an emergency prescription form written by your doctor with you on your trip, you will need to contact your doctor and ask that a new prescription be faxed to the military pharmacy at your vacation location.
-Most US military pharmacies will not fill your prescription at a location other than your home pharmacy unless you are active duty.
+Most US military pharmacies will not fill your prescription at a location other than your home pharmacy unless you are on active duty.